soumiknafiulferdous/Multi-threaded-Group-Chat-Server/README.md

 There are many functions for sending and reading data.
 But here I use only writeBytes() and readLine() function on both server and client sides for this server.

+I also used a ClientHandler thread on the Server Side program for handling multiple clients.
+I kept a list of existing clients’ names and output-streams on the server side to send any message to all of them at once.
+I implemented simultaneous input/output for any client for this assignment.
+So I used two separate threads on the client side: one for input-stream and other for output-stream.